 Well, here we are in 2017, and blogging is more important than ever.
 In fact, 89% of US companies think blogs will be more important in the next five years.

-Here’s what you’re missing out on when you don’t practice a bit of business blogging.
+Apart from the more obvious blogging statistics, here’s what you’re missing out on when you don’t practice a bit of business blogging.

 1. You miss out on exponential organic growth.